 The best way to pay for rehab could be with a financial assistance program, essentially a drug rehab scholarship program.
 Offered directly through the rehab facility or a community group, the program could pay for the person’s entire course of rehab.
 The availability of such programs is limited, so anyone interested should pursue all options to qualify.

-If you or a loved one are considering professional addiction treatment but are unsure how insurance costs could impact the quality of treatment, call The Recovery Village Palm Beach to speak with a representative who can help determine the level of coverage.
+If you or a loved one are considering professional addiction treatment but are unsure how insurance costs could impact the quality of treatment, call The Recovery Village Palm Beach at Baptist Health to speak with a representative who can help determine the level of coverage.
 Don’t let insurance worries hold you back from a healthier future, call today.

 MentalHealth.gov.
 “Health Insurance and Mental Health Services.”
 March 22, 2019.
 Accessed September 25, 2019.